-- The propellers can rotate at a maximum speed of 8000 RPM (1136) or 7500 RPM (1158).
-Please operate with caution. - Before each flight, make sure that all propellers are in good condition.
+- When fully loaded, the propeller speed can reach a maximum of 7500 revolutions per minute, so please pay attention to safety. - Before each flight, make sure that all propellers are in good condition.
 If there are aged, damaged, or deformed propellers, please replace them before the flight. - Before each flight, make sure that all propellers are mounted correctly and securely. - Please use the propellers provided by Autel Robotics.
-Do not mix propellers of different models. - Before replacing propellers, make sure that the aircraft is powered off. - Propeller edges are sharp.
-When replacing propellers, it is recommended to wear protective gloves. - Stay away from rotating propellers or motors to avoid injuries. - Before testing the aircraft on the ground, make sure that the propellers are removed.
+Do not mix propellers of different models. - Before replacing propellers, make sure that the drone is powered off. - Propeller edges are sharp.
+When replacing propellers, it is recommended to wear protective gloves. - Stay away from rotating propellers or motors to avoid injuries. - Before testing the drone on the ground, make sure that the propellers are removed.